 This article is reviewed regularly (every month) by Wego’s editorial team to ensure that the content is up to date & accurate.

-After months of dormancy due to the raging pandemic, the travel industry is gearing up for a return to small normalcy with borders reopening, easing of quarantine requirements, and the creation of travel bubbles.
-Travellers around the world are now keen to find out if, when and where they can travel abroad.
+Amidst news of vaccine drives, new virus variants, and closures and reopenings of international borders, the travel industry is gearing up for a return to small normalcy by taking into account the easing of quarantine requirements, and the creation of travel bubbles.
+Travellers around the world are now keen to find out if, when and how they can travel abroad.

 Who can travel to Saudi Arabia now?